 With the permission of the instructor, a student may audit any course in which space is available.
 Fees and procedures for this non-credit enrollment are the same as those for a credit enrollment.
 The procedure for adding, dropping, or withdrawing from an audit course is the same as for credit enrollments.
-No student will be allowed to change the designation of a course from audit to credit or from credit to audit after the eighth calendar day of a semester (or a proportional period for summer school).
+No student will be allowed to change the designation of a course from audit to credit or from credit to audit after the sixth business day of a semester (or a proportional period for Summer sessions).
 Participation of auditors in course discussions and in tests or examinations is optional with the instructor.
 Students who audit receive no University credit, but they are expected to attend the course regularly.

 Note: Only UNC Charlotte students pursuing their first undergraduate degree are eligible for dual undergraduate and graduate registration.
 Fifth year undergraduate students (i.e., students pursuing a second undergraduate degree) are not eligible for dual undergraduate and graduate enrollment.